ruc-aimc-lab/TeachCLIP/README.md

 ### Data organization

-Before starting to run the code, please organize the downloaded data in the following format: (The `Models` and `FeatureData` folders will be automatically generated during training and testing)
+Before starting to run the code, please organize the downloaded data in the following format: (The `Models` and `FeatureData` folders will be automatically generated during training and testing, respectively.)

 ```shell
 data